jonathantsang/jonathantsang.github.io2/blog/general/18/general18.md

 >
 > Leave me like you do (Like you do)

-"goodbye" ends the album drawing lines from all the previous songs on WHEN WE ALL FALL ASLEEP, WHERE DO WE GO?, in reverse album order:
+"goodbye" ends the album drawing lines from all the previous songs on WHEN WE ALL FALL ASLEEP, WHERE DO WE GO?, in reverse album order in a poetic way to wrap up both the themes and motifs associated with each song.

-“It’s not true” – “i love you”

-“Take me to the rooftop” – “listen before i go”

-“Told you not to worry” – “ilomilo”

-“What do you want from me?” – “bury a friend”

-“Don’t ask questions” – “my strange addiction”

-“Wait a minute” – “8”

-“Don’t you know I’m no good for you?” – “when the party’s over”

-“Baby, I don’t feel so good” – “wish you were gay”

-“And all the good girls go to hell” – “all good girls go to hell.”

-“Bite my tongue, bide my time” – “you should see me in a crown”

-“What is it about them?” – “xanny”

-“I’m the bad guy” – “bad guy”

-**Score:** 7/10
+**Score:** 6.5/10

 **Best tracks:** bad guy, all the good girls go to hell, wish you were gay, 8, bury a friend, listen before i go, i love you, goodbye